suraj991/MangroWall/README.md

 ## 👥 Team

-Built for **SpaceHack ASU 2026** — a space-technology hackathon focused on Earth observation and climate resilience.
+Built solo for **SpaceHack ASU 2026** — a space-technology hackathon focused on Earth observation and climate resilience.
 ---

 *"A rapidly urbanizing, low-lying coastal region with unstable mangrove ecosystems creates increasing flood risk for millions of people."*